Old-Daoist/Old-Daoist/README.md

 #  Khumba Lunganlung — *Old-Daoist*

-> *“Cultivation of code is a quiet path — improvement comes one commit at a time.”*
+> *“Cultivation of code is a quiet path — improvement comes one commit at a time with patience.”*
 >
 *Currently learning Embedded systems*
 >